PatWyr/Test/README.md

 That is precisely how the `save()` function saves the bean - it simply calls the `jdbi()` function and executes an appropriate INSERT/UPDATE statement.

-The function will automatically roll back the transaction on any exception thrown out from the block (both checked and unchecked).
+The function will automatically roll back the transaction on any exception thrown out from the block (both checked and unchecked exceptions roll back the transaction).

-After you're done, call `JdbiOrm.destroy()` to close the pool.
-You should only do so if you have created the `DataSource`: Spring or JavaEE containers typically manage data source instances for you and in such setup you must not call `JdbiOrm.destroy()`.
+After you no longer need database access, call `JdbiOrm.destroy()` to close the pool.
+Most commonly you simply initialize JdbiOrm via `JdbiOrm.setDataSource()` when your JVM boots up, and call `JdbiOrm.destroy()` when your server is shutting down (e.g. in VM shutdown hook), to have easy database access during the entire lifetime of your server.

-> You can call methods of this library from anywhere.
+> Once JdbiOrm is initialized via `JdbiOrm.setDataSource()`, you can call jdbi() or Dao() methods at any time, from any thread.
 You don't need to be running inside of the JavaEE or Spring container or any container at all - you can actually use this library from a plain JavaSE main method.

 Full example of a `main()` method that does all of the above: